 Check out our analysis of van insurance through Direct Line for Business, which offers customers cover for both private and commercial use.

 Direct Line for Business van insurance has a 5-star rating from Defaqto and comes in two cover levels.
 You can use its comprehensive policy for either private or business use, and it includes cover for tools, personal belongings, basic EU cover and up to nine years’ no claims discount.
-The insurer says it offers existing policyholders a 15% discount on additional vans insured.

 Take a look at our breakdown to see if Direct Line for Business can offer you a good deal.